 ~If my bank account doesn’t support the amount I want to spend in gift giving, how can I use my creativity to give?

 ~What emotional capacity do I have or what support do I need to do gift giving in a way that honors me while shifting my internal childhood rules?

-Also, if you aren’t familiar with Gary Chapman’s work on the 5 languages of love, here is a link to a great quick test to explore what language of love you and yours most desire http://www.5lovelanguages.com/profile/ and to allow this to be a part of your holiday expression of love.
+Also, if you aren’t familiar with Gary Chapman’s work on the 5 languages of love, you might check out his book and to allow his book to be a guide for your holiday expression of love.